TDD-with-Maris/online-trading-platform/README.md

 # Online Trading Platform

+Online Trading Platform is a client application built by the community, for the community.

-Fully open source online trading platform allowing engineers to get familiar with electronic trading APIs.
+Online Trading Platform is fully open source allowing engineers to get familiar with electronic trading APIs.

 ## Features
-* Intuitive User Experience
 * Market Data
 * Trade Execution